Blockstream/docs/docs/green/troubleshooting-advanced/logging-in.md

 ## Trouble Entering Mnemonic

-When entering your mnemonic, enter the words all in lowercase, with a single space between each word.
+When entering your mnemonic, enter the words all in lowercase.
 After you have typed all 24 words, you can press the submit button.

 If you are trying to enter your mnemonic and it is not working, then one of three error messages should appear.